noinoiexists/Fibonacci-LFSR/README.md

 The least significant bit at each stage is the output to the bit stream.

 ## Usage
 The `lfsr.c` file contains the core funcitoning of the LFSR and the `main.c` file utilises it in an example application by taking user input.
+Follow these steps to try it:
 - Clone this repository:
   ```sh
   git clone https://github.com/noinoiexists/Fibonacci-LFSR-in-C.git && cd Fibonacci-LFSR-in-C/src/